tbali0524/playground-dvtfkqgd/markdowns/cs.md

 - We can see the _fluent interface_ in action here: Method calls can be chained to build a more complex query.
 - A `Regex` (regular expression) is a very concise and efficient way for string manipulation.
 Its disadvantage is that the resulting code is hard to read/understand without checking the regex pattern.
 - `new string(...)` Constructors are overloaded.
 Here, we create a string by repeating a character by a specified amount.
-- `=>` A _lambda expression_ is used to create an anonymous function, that can be passed directly to a method as an argument.
+- `=>` A _lambda expression_ is used to create an anonymous function that can be passed directly to a method as an argument.

 ## For further study